Wyoming Court Records

 How to Expunge Criminal Records in Wyoming

-The first and most important requirement to expunge criminal records in Wyoming is completing the terms of the sentence and probation placed on the offender by the court of law.
+The first and most crucial requirement for expunging criminal records in Wyoming is completing the terms of the sentence and probation imposed by the court of law.
 The entire expungement process will be null and void if the individual files a petition for expungement with pending charges and sentences.
-Eventually, when eligibility is determined, the following steps will follow:
+Eventually, when eligibility is determined, the following steps will be followed:

 Petitions are typically filed at the court where the case was originally heard.
 The petitioner must provide proof of eligibility and reasons for requesting the expungement.

-Petitioners are generally advisable to take an attorney’s advice.
+Petitioners are generally advised to take an attorney’s advice.
 The expungement process is delicate, and mistakes may be detrimental.

 At the hearing, the court reviews the charges, inspects the petition, and hears testimonies from the petitioner and objecting parties, if there are any.
 With these, the court determines whether to grant the order or not.